PROGRAMS

 Programs

-The ARC provides multiple design-education programs in which to engage students, teachers, and the community in everything from classroom, curriculum-linked interactive experiences to activities for community festivals.
+The ARC provides multiple design-education programs in which to engage students and the community in everything from interactive experiences to activities for community festivals.
 We offer:

 Each ARC engagement is different.
 It's best to get in touch with us to discuss your interests so we can give you firm pricing. |contact us|